Brunette Bombshell Niece Waidhofer Spills Out Of Skintight Halloween Costume

 “Hope you are doing okay, missed your post,” one fan commented.

 “Where have you been?
-Missed my daily laugh and “wow!!!” moment.
+Missed my daily laugh and ‘wow!!!’ moment.
 Hope you are well.
 Missed you,” said a second follower.

 “Beautiful as ever.
 Miss your daily pics and witty ways.
 Take a deep breath, have a drink or two, work shit out and get back here.
 Your absence is noticed… for some of us YOU are our therapeutic release,” a third follower wrote.